MIPS/gcc/gcc/jit/docs/intro/tutorial03.rst

     :end-before: /* Helper macros.  */
     :language: c

-It's helpful to have macros for implementing push and pop, so that we can make the big ``switch`` statement that's coming up look as much as possible like the one above within the interpreter:
+We're going to have another big ``switch`` statement for implementing the opcodes, this time for compiling them, rather than interpreting them.
+It's helpful to have macros for implementing push and pop, so that we can make the ``switch`` statement that's coming up look as much as possible like the one above within the interpreter:

 .. literalinclude:: ../examples/tut03-toyvm/toyvm.c